lyst/lightfm/doc/home.rst

 The `Movielens example <https://github.com/lyst/lightfm/blob/master/examples/movielens/example.ipynb>`_ shows how to use LightFM on the Movielens dataset, both with and without using movie metadata. `Another example <https://github.com/lyst/lightfm/blob/master/examples/movielens/learning_schedules.ipynb>`_ compares the performance of the adagrad and adadelta learning schedules.

-The `Cross Validated example <https://github.com/lyst/lightfm/blob/master/examples/crossvalidated/example.ipynb>`_ shows how to use LightFM on a dataset from `stats.stackexchange.com <http://stats.stackexchange.com>`_ with both item and user features.

 The `Kaggle coupon purchase prediction <https://github.com/tdeboissiere/Kaggle/blob/master/Ponpare/ponpare_lightfm.ipynb>`_ example applies LightFM to predicting coupon purchases.

 Development